Why teams need to be more agile in the "Next Normal"

-Here at Lucid, for example, we recognized that users needed a virtual space for collaboration and brainstorming to replace traditional whiteboarding sessions, so we moved quickly to build new products, features, and capabilities (like Lucidspark) to support those needs.
+Here at Lucid, for example, we recognized that users needed a virtual space for collaboration and brainstorming to replace traditional whiteboarding sessions, so we moved quickly to build Lucidspark, a virtual whiteboard, to support those needs.

 There will also be a period of really shaping the New Normal for resources and staffing.
 While companies will eventually have more people back in the office, they may never return to full occupancy.
 Leveraging the Agile framework can serve as a compass for understanding how best to staff and structure teams.

 Find out how to effectively convert your Agile events into a hybrid setting.Read more